ArtemChayka/my-first-project/README.md

 # my-first-project
-This is my first project
+This is my first project and
 I hope I will handle with that